+We run a Pre-schooling program in two centres in Arusha District at Sinoni Ward and Terrat Ward with the aims to help vulnerable children get out of child labour, street life and poverty.
 We provide an early start pre-school program that focuses on building a positive learning foundation at a young age – from 3 to 6 years old.
 Also, the majority of lessons and instruction happens in English, giving these kids a head start on skills they will need later in their schooling lives.
 In Tanzania, primary schools start at age 7 and all subjects are taught in Swahili language from Grade/Std I-7 and later change all the subjects to English language in lower secondary school which is very taught and may leads to poor performances and school drop out rates.

 Here we find the solution and we teach all children the important skills in English at a young age so that they can understand the basics foundation in different subjects such as Writing, Reading letters, Drawing, English, Sounds, Healthcare, Arithmetics, Arts and Craft.